Spain offers to take in stranded migrant ship - Journal du Cameroun

 They were taken on board its ship Aquarius, which is now between Malta and Sicily.

-But Malta and Italy — whose new populist government has vowed a tough new stance on immigration — have both refused to take the migrants in, triggering concern in the international community about their plight.
+Malta and the new populist government in Italy each refused to take the migrants in, accusing one another of failing to meet their obligations.

 The UN had called on Malta and Italy to immediately allow the boat to dock, describing the situation as “an urgent humanitarian imperative”.